anderslatif/remarkableslides/README.md

 https://www.npmjs.com/package/remarkableslides

 A CLI tool that automates the process of building and serving [remark.js](https://github.com/remarkjs/remark) slide presentations from markdown files.

+---

-## Features:
+## Features

 * Build markdown files into a HTML document for presentation
 * Create a server that serves the presentations
 * Can watch for changes in markdown and rebuild only what is needed
 * Markdown linting
 * Spell-checking

+---

 ## How to run